Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Testing the functional linear model

-Note that (\ref{Eq.EstimRho}) is not readily computable in practise, since $\{\lambda_j\}$ is usually unknown (and hence $k_n$).
+Note that \eqref{Eq.EstimRho} is not readily computable in practice, since $\{\lambda_j\}$ is usually unknown (and hence, $k_n$).
 As in CMS, we consider the (random) finite rank

-as a replacement in practise for the deterministic $k_n$.
-As seen in Lemma \ref{Prop.Tn}, $\nu[k_n=d_n]\conv1$, hence the estimator (\ref{Eq.EstimRho}) has the same asymptotic behaviour with either $k_n$ or $d_n$.
-Therefore, we consider $k_n$ in (\ref{Eq.EstimRho}) due to the convenient probabilistic tractability.\\
+as a replacement in practice for the deterministic $k_n$.
+As seen in Lemma \ref{Prop.Tn}, $\nu[k_n=d_n]\conv1$.
+Hence the estimator \eqref{Eq.EstimRho} has the same asymptotic behaviour with either $k_n$ or $d_n$.
+Therefore, we consider $k_n$ in \eqref{Eq.EstimRho} due to the enhanced probabilistic tractability.
+The consideration of $k_n$ in $\Gamma_n^\dag$, instead of $d_n$, is the main difference between our definition of $\Gamma_n^\dag$ and the proposal given from Example 1 in~CMS. \\